VirgilSecurity/demo-backend-nodejs/README.md

-# Demo Backend for Node.js
+# Virgil Demo Backend for Node.js

 This repository contains a sample backend code that demonstrates how to generate a Virgil JWT using the [Javascript SDK](https://github.com/VirgilSecurity/virgil-sdk-javascript)